Brookdale, California: Fires

 On August 18, 2009, a fire engulfed a two-story section of the lodge near the rear of the main building that contains apartments mostly occupied by lodge employees.
 There were no reports of injuries to anybody staying at the inn, though some firefighters suffered minor injuries while fighting the blaze.

 The origin of the fire is still under investigation and the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives is helping to determine the cause of the three-alarm fire.
 According to the Boulder Creek Fire Chief the fire started under suspicious circumstances.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 3.8 square miles (10.0 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP covers an area of 3.8 square miles (10.0 km^{2}), all land.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Brookdale has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.